vurg/stroller-iot/README.md

 As an alternative, I tried HiveMQ (encrypted cloud broker), and was able to have an SSL/TLS encrypted connection.
 If I had more time, I would have built my own back-end with this, and a mobile app with [LoRaWAN Geolocation](https://backend.orbit.dtu.dk/ws/portalfiles/portal/130478296/paper_final_2.pdf).
 I will also try out the TIG stack in the coming days.

 # Finalizing the design
+Overall, I think the Stroller IoT project went well.
+The first prototype is shown below.
+During the upcoming days, I am hoping to clean it up by using wires instead of cables.
+I also plan to make a PCB for it and a 3D-printed, waterproof case.
+I am nonetheless a bit disappointed that I did not get to use LoRaWAN in my final design.
+I purchased the LoRaWAN antenna, but realized rather late in my project that I would need another antenna (and another device!) to test out proximity detection features.
+Therefore, I had to be clever and designed the prototype to detect reflected IR signals rather than friendly strollers.
+This is actually more difficult to do.
+The final version should also implement proper IR encoding to maximize privacy, and minimize interference from other IR transmitting devices.
+Lastly, I am hoping to make a mobile app for this.
+Fun times ahead!!! :slightly_smiling_face:
 | Prototype with Breadboard + Powerbank| IoT Dashboard |
 | -------- | -------- |
 |<img src="https://hackmd.io/_uploads/ryK3T-Mt3.jpg" width="60%" height="60%">|<img src="https://hackmd.io/_uploads/BkoBMHfth.png" width="150%" height="150%">|